Techniques Reduce Muscle Soreness

 • Stress levels

-• Whether you trained multiple muscle groups or went all-out
+• Whether multiple muscle groups were trained

 How to Avoid Injuries While Recovering